 What is an Innocent brand?
 Innocent brands (much like the Jester) just want you to have fun.
 They are also playful, charming and optimistic.
 Unlike Jester brand archetypes, however, they achieve this through “pure” means such as nostalgia or clean humor.
 There’s no cynicism or mud-slinging for an Innocent brand.
 They want everyone to be happy.

 What’s their anthem?
 Pharrell Williams - “Happy”

-Innocent archetype example: Innocent Smoothies have used this category of brand archetype to help it become of of the most referenced and consistent brands in the world.
-Innocent Smoothies doesn’t waver from its child-like demeanor.
+Innocent archetype example: Innocent Drinks have used this category of brand archetype to help it become one of the most referenced and consistent brands in the world.
+Innocent Drinks doesn’t waver from its child-like demeanor.
 From the backs of their smoothie bottles to website copy, Twitter feed to ad campaigns, they use simplicity and honesty to create a personality as pure as the products it sells.

 12. THE EXPLORER BRAND ARCHETYPE

 What is an Explorer brand?
 Explorer archetype brands are fueled by adventure.
 They want to break free from the familiar and get out into the unknown.
 These brands are not homemakers; they are out searching for the next challenge.